| |

 | See article from wired.com |

 In the aftermath of the horrific mosque attack in New Zealand, internet companies were interrogated over their efforts to censor the livestream video of Brenton Tarrant's propaganda.
-Some of their responses have included
+Some of their responses have included ideas

-database.
 In Facebook's post-Christchurch updates, the company discloses that it added 800 new hashes to the database, all related to the Christchurch video.
-It also mentions that the GIFCT is experimenting with sharing URLs
+It also mentions that the GIFCT is experimenting with sharing URLs systematically

-systematically rather than just content hashes --that is, creating a centralized list of URLs that would facilitate widespread blocking of videos, accounts, and potentially entire websites or forums.
+rather than just content hashes --that is, creating a centralized list of URLs that would facilitate widespread blocking of videos, accounts, and potentially entire websites or forums.
 See the full

 article from wired.com